doka/install-aegir-on-ubuntu/README.txt

 Getting started
 ---------------
-- install a bare Ubuntu 10.4 LTS server, optionally with OpenSSH
+- install a bare Ubuntu 10.4 LTS server, with OpenSSH
 - login and switch to root ('sudo su')
 - set a fix IP address to the server
 - download this script